Webinars & Online Courses

 DHPSNY webinars and online courses are a great alternative to face-to-face workshops.
 Presented free of charge, DHPSNY’s programs address the needs of professionals and volunteers at institutions that manage unique library research materials and historical records, including libraries, archives, and museums.

-DHPSNY webinars courses address emerging issues and best practices, with content scaled to apply to small- and medium-sized organizations with limited resources.
-Webinar topics are more narrowly-focused, with more opportunities for questions and responses, as well as community building across the state.
+DHPSNY webinars and online courses address emerging issues and best practices, with content scaled to apply to small- and medium-sized organizations with limited resources.
+Webinar and online course topics are more narrowly-focused, with opportunities for questions and responses as well as community building across the state.
 Webinars are recorded, archived, and made available for download here and on our YouTube channel

 DHPSNY online courses are presented through Canvas LMS.
 Canvas LMS is an open and reliable web-based software that allows institutions to manage digital learning, educators to create and present online learning materials and assess student learning, and students to engage in courses and receive feedback about skill development and learning achievement.
 Participants will receive instructions on how to join their Canvas Classroom upon registration.